deemp/flakes/templates/codium/haskell/README.md

 ## Tools

+Available in the `devShells.default`.

 ### ghcid

 [ghcid](https://github.com/ndmitchell/ghcid) is a `Very low feature GHCi based IDE`.
-It can be used to rerun a function in a given file on changes in a given directory.
+It can be used to re-run a function in a given file on changes in a given directory.
 This template provides a sample configuration for this tool in the `.ghcid` file.

 ### GHC

-This template uses `GHC 9.2.4`.
-You can switch to `GHC 9.0.2`:
+This template uses `GHC 9.2`.
+You can switch to `GHC 9.0`:

 - in `flake.nix`, change `"92"` to `"90"`
 - in `stack.yaml`, change `resolver` to [lts-19.33](https://www.stackage.org/lts-19.33) or a later one from `stackage`